Only have time to spend one day in Dublin? Don’t worry, you can see a lot with only 24 hours in Dublin, and I’m going to show you how.

-In all, we only needed 15 minutes to see the Book of Kells and the Long Room, so that’s a good thing to know if you’re short on time in Dublin!
-But we definitely could have spent more time there looking through the exhibit prior to going into the Book of Kells room and spending more time looking at the display cases in the Long Room.
+If you feel pressed for time, we only needed 15 minutes total to see the Book of Kells and the Long Room.
+You can definitely spend more time there looking through the exhibit prior to going into the Book of Kells room and spending more time looking at the display cases in the Long Room.

 It’s a short walk from Dublin Castle to St Patrick’s Cathedral.
 St Patrick’s Cathedral is the largest cathedral in Ireland and is one of the few buildings left from medieval Dublin.

 You can get great views of the cathedral from St Patrick’s Park on the north side of the church.
 This is the area where it is believed St Patrick baptized the first Irish Christians from the River Poddle that runs underneath here.
 Walking around here and St Patrick’s Close, you can see the cathedral’s graveyard.